vss2sn/advent_of_code/2021/README.md

 #### Note ####
 - The sample puzzles for some days (eg 12, 16) multiple sample inputs.
 Edit the file before using it.
 - For simplicity the sample input for day 18 only contains the final sample input.
+- The sample input for day 24 is not a sample puzzle but a way to check some logic that might be required for the puzzle

 |Puzzle|C++ Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|